SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 These fields can be used to create views in your SharePoint document library.
 You can also search and group by these fields in SharePoint.
 Specific fields can be hidden if necessary.

 > [!NOTE]
-> In order to maintain changes to documents in SuperOffice, we must store the ID of the fields.
+> To maintain changes to documents in SuperOffice, we must store the ID of the fields.
 ID columns can be hidden in your SharePoint document views.

 Click **Next step** to continue.